 This will deter most predators from digging.

-If you are using a chicken tractor instead of a run, the same principal applies.
-Cover the floor of the tractor in hardware mesh to prevent predators digging their way to your chickens.
+If you are using a chicken tractor instead of a run, the same principle applies.
+Cover the tractor floor in hardware mesh to prevent predators from digging their way to your chickens.

 3. Cover Their Coop

-You can use chicken wire to cover your run- this still provides your chickens with visibility but stops any air-bound predators swopping down and attacking your flock.
+You can use chicken wire to cover your run- this still provides your chickens with visibility but stops any air-bound predators swooping down and attacking your flock.

 If you want your birds to have some shade, as well as protection, you could use a tarp sheet instead of chicken wire.